bitovi/hatchify/README.md

 Hatchify is a web application framework designed to accelerate the development of CRUD applications.
 If all you need is basic app, Hatchify can provide you with a fully functional system straight from a datatype schema.
 If you have more specialized requirements, Hatchify makes it easy to customize every part of the application to meet your needs.

-Hatchify enables you to make changes to your database schema and customize app behavior **independently** of each other, unlike code-generation dependent approaches.
-It avoids code generation in favor of modular libraries that can be used incrementally, to utilize as much or as little of the framework's abilities as you require.
+Hatchify is structured as a number of modular libraries that can be consumed individually to use as much, or as little, as you require.
+Hatchify provides the speed of low-code development and the extensibility of custom code.

 - [Getting Started](#getting-started)
 - [Guides](#guides)
 - [API Docs](#api-docs)
 - [Need help or have questions?](#need-help-or-have-questions)

-# Getting Started
+## Getting Started

 In just a few short steps we will set up a project containing a Hatchify frontend and backend.
-Our frontend will use React and MUI, and our backend will be using Koa.
-The project also uses Vite as a dev server which handles much of the React configuration for us.
+Our frontend will use [React](https://react.dev/) and [MUI](https://mui.com/), and our backend will be using [Koa](https://koajs.com/).
+The project also uses [Vite](https://vitejs.dev/) as a dev server which handles much of the React configuration for us.

+> ✏️ Perform all the following steps:
+>
 > **Note:** The ✏️ icon indicates when to follow along!

-✏️ Perform all the following steps:

 1. Ensure you’re using [node 18 and npm
    9 or above](https://nodejs.org/en/download)